savaki/dd-trace-go/README.md

 ### Run the tests

-Start the Docker containers defined in `docker-compose.yml`:
+Start the containers defined in `docker-compose.yml`:

 ```
 $ docker-compose up -d